jupyterlab/jupyterlab/docs/source/user/interface.rst

 .. _url-reset:

-If something goes wrong with a workspace, or if simply needs to be cleared of its contents, it can be ``reset``.
+If something goes wrong with a workspace, or if it simply needs to be cleared of its contents, it can be ``reset``.

-* To reset the contents of the workspace ``foo`` :
+* To reset the contents of the workspace ``foo``:
   ``/lab/workspaces/foo?reset``
 * To reset the contents of the default workspace:
   ``/lab?reset``

-These URL functions can be used separately as above, or in combination, *e.g.*:
+These URL functions can be used separately as above, or in combination, e.g.:

 * To reset the workspace ``foo`` and to load a specific notebook afterward:
   ``/lab/workspaces/foo/tree/path/to/notebook.ipynb?reset``